The Biggest Hole in Hell: Aion, Ages and Eternity

 God’s idea of a higher quality life is one that more accurately reflects His character.
 He is far more concerned with our character than our comfort.
 However, living a moral life according to God’s commands will make you happier.
 It may not be easier, but it will be better.

 Understanding that Eternal life starts right now changes things.
-So does understanding it’s about the quality not the duration.
+So does understanding it’s primarily about the quality not the duration.
 Remember, the definition specifically says it’s about the quality/type of life (one that reflects God more).
 With that understanding, reading John 3:16 as the “life of ages” makes a LOT of sense.

 Just like like “Rock of Ages” refers to the greatest rock in all the ages, so too “life of ages” refers to the greatest life in all the ages.